pellepelster/hivemq-consul-cluster-discovery/README.md

 ### How it works

-On startup each broker registers a Consul service with hostname and port.
+On startup the plugin registers a Consul service with hostname and port of the HiveMQ broker.
 Then each broker regularly checks the list of registered services within Consul and tries to form a cluster.
 Additionaly each Consul service is equipped with a TTL health check which is updated by each broker so stale entries can be detected.

 ### Building